 This information is held in various system tables.
-A system table is a table maintained by Axiom Software, as opposed to the customer-defined tables defined in the Table Library.
+A system table is a table maintained by Axiom Software, as opposed to the client-defined tables defined in the Table Library.
 System tables are named using the convention Axiom.
-TableName-for example, Axiom.
+Table Name-for example, Axiom.
 Aliases is the system table that holds information on column aliases.